Menu

 The Education Studies minor gives students a background in education as a professional field, a foundation in key educational issues, and a chance to explore individual interest areas.

-This minor allows any Syracuse University student to join the School of Education’s pioneering community of scholars exploring inclusive and antiracist, digital, and experiential education and learning.
+This minor allows any Syracuse University student to join the School of Education’s pioneering community of scholars exploring topics including how teaching methods, inclusive practices, classroom technologies, and experiential learning.

 While it does not provide teacher certification, students address topics in the fields of teaching, counseling, disability, and learning.
 It can also be used to prepare for a master’s in education in a chosen field.